Exact Match Domains: Pros and Cons

 What Are Exact Match Domains?

 An Exact Match Domain (EMD) is a domain name that precisely matches a search query.
-For example, if someone searches "cheap car insurance Melbourne," an EMD would be cheapcarinsurancemelbourne.com.
+If someone searches "cheap car insurance Melbourne," an EMD would be cheapcarinsurancemelbourne.com.
+Partial Match Domains (PMDs) are the related cousin — they contain the target keyword alongside other words, like affordableinsurancemelbourne.com.au or melbourneinsurancehub.com.

 The Pros and Cons of EMDs